Bylaws of the Columbia University Postdoctoral Society (CUPS)

 B. Any postdoc can become a CUPS member upon submitting an email of interest to the Secretary.

 C. The CUPS shall have an Executive Committee consisting of two Co-Presidents, two Vice-Presidents, one Treasurer and one Secretary.
-The two Co-Presidents and Co-Vice-Presidents, respectively, shall not be from the same campus.
+The two Co-Presidents and Co-Vice-Presidents respectively, shall preferably not be from the same campus.
+Only in an exceptional case, two Co-Presidents and Co-Vice-Presidents can be from the same campus, if there is no nomination for the mentioned positions from different campuses.
 The Co-Presidents, Co-Vice-Presidents, Treasurer and Secretary shall be elected annually by a simple majority vote of the CUPS.
 The term of these elected positions is one (1) year with no term limits.
 Each individual voting shall be entitled to one vote.

 D. The Co-Presidents and Co-Vice-Presidents shall be current postdocs having been a CUPS member for at least 3 months and at least with one year remaining as a postdoc at Columbia University at the time of election.
 In the case that no nominations are present due to a limited number of members who meet the 3 months service condition, CUPS can vote to allow nominations for individuals with less than 3 months of service.